 3. How can we qualitatively define “higher” and “lower” performance sites based on site-, teacher-, and student-level predictors of retention and learner gains identified from our quantitative analyses?

-Currently, the GPAER has submitted preliminary data requests and held its first Advisory Board meeting in September 2019.
+Currently, the GPAER has submitted preliminary data requests and held two Advisory Board meetings.
 The GOAE will publish research findings and results on this page.
-If you have questions in the meantime, please contact Director of Research and Impact, Rosaline Tio, at email@example.com.
+If you have questions in the meantime, please contact the Director of Research and Impact, Rosaline Tio, at email@example.com.

 *The research reported here is supported by the Institute of Education Sciences, U.S. Department of Education, through Grant R305H180061.
 The opinions expressed are those of the authors and do not represent views of the Institute or the U.S. Department of Education.